player

 When you click on the View Data button in the Visual Designer or you watch the visualization in the viewer (as a stakeholder) your visual items from the template are interpreted and the application portfolio management visualization is generated.
 Now, you can click on the button to leave comments and search for values of attributes in the visualization.

-Below you see the result when you click on the red GDPR View button.
-Per application, an icon is shown indicating whether or not sensitive data is stored, read, or updated.
+Below you see the result when you click the red GDPR View button.
+Per application, an icon indicates whether sensitive data is stored, read, or updated.

 structured portfolio management gdpr view